adikpetoaleton/lwc-playground/README.md

 # Smart Thumbnail LWC (Selectable Items)

-1. Can be embedded within an Omniscript
+1. This version can only be used within an Omniscript
-2. Takes a json array as its main input
+2. It takes a json array as its main input
 3. Stores selected item in the data json of the Omniscript
 4. Supports the following customization: